krithika-srinivasan/Twitter-Livestream-App/README.md

 # Twitter-Livestream-App
-R Shiny application that livestreams tweets and performs analysis on them
+This is an R Shiny application that streams tweets in real time and then generates interactive analytics from the collected Tweets.
+You can find it at this address: https://moopyminesbleetr.shinyapps.io/appv2/